 Requires two .f32 vectors, dPdx and dPdy, that specify the partials.
-The vectors are singletons for 1d and a1d textures; are two-element vectors for 2d and a2d textures; and are four-element vectors for 3d textures, where the fourth element is ignored.
-Geometries .cube, .acube, .2dms and .a2dms are not supported in this mode.
+The vectors are singletons for 1d and a1d textures; are two-element vectors for 2d and a2d textures; and are four-element vectors for 3d, cube and acube textures, where the fourth element is ignored for 3d and cube geometries.
+Geometries .2dms and .a2dms are not supported in this mode.